kefranabg/bento-starter/README.md

 * Create a new firebase project with the [firebase console](https://console.firebase.google.com)
 * Create a cloud firestore database
+* Enable Google as a sign-in provider for authentication
+* In your firebase project home page, click `add an application` button then click the web icon project.
+From here you can copy the config object and replace the config variable in `/src/firebase/init.js` in vuejs-firebase-starter-kit project
 * Back to vuejs-firebase-starter-kit project, open a console and run :
 ```
 npm i -g npx